 Ride a Historic Streetcar

 There are not many places left where you can ride a historic streetcar to get around, specifically in the United States, which is exactly why you must experience riding a Street Car in New Orleans.

 You will need exact change, which is only $1.25 per person/one way OR you can buy an all-day pass for $3.
 Not a bad deal at all.

 We recommend getting on at St. Charles Street to take you back to the French Quarter on Canal Street.
 The streetcars have no set schedule but usually, arrive every 5-15 minutes.

 If the car is full the driver will not stop, don’t sweat it though there is usually a less empty one just a few minutes behind it!

 After doing some great exploring around the Garden District on your New Orleans itinerary, freshen up and we recommend getting dinner at Coop’s Place, a local favorite serving up scrumptious Cajun grub.
 We highly recommend the fried chicken and jambalaya.
 I also tried the fried oysters which were amazing.

 Everything was actually mouthwatering but the jambalaya was out of this world served up with rabbit and sausage.
 You must try it, it’s no wonder the Travel Channel considers Coop’s Place to be one of the best spots in town for food.

-End the evening of your day 2 of 3 days in New Orleans on Frenchmen Street, one of the best spots to hang out in the city.
+End the evening of your day 2 of 3 days in New Orleans on Frenchmen Street, one of the best spots to hang out in the city and listen to live music.
 Almost every local we talked to told us to head over to Frenchmen for tons of options for live jazz music every night.

-We were even told by a local that Frenchmen was what Bourbon Street used to be like before it became the big neon party destination it is now for tourists.
+We were even told by a local that Frenchmen was what Bourbon Street used to be like before it became what it is today, a drunken party street!